1793 Philadelphia yellow fever epidemic: Government response

 They made rapid improvements in hospital operations: bedsteads were repaired, and more were brought from the prison so patients would not have to lie on the floor.
 A barn was converted into a convalescent facility for patients.
 On September 17, the managers hired 9 female nurses and 10 male attendants, as well as a female matron.
 They assigned the 14 rooms to separate male and female patients.
 With the discovery of a spring on the estate, workers were organized to have clean water pumped into the hospital.
 Helm and Girard informed the Committee that they could accommodate more than the 60 patients then under their care, and soon the hospital had 140 patients.

 Girard found that the intermittent visits by 4 young physicians from the city added to the confusion about patient treatment.
-He hired Jean Devèze, a French doctor with experience treating yellow fever in Saint-Domingue (now Haiti).
+He hired Jean Devèze, a French doctor with experience treating yellow fever in Saint-Domingue.
 Devèze cared only for the patients at the hospital, and French apothecaries assisted him.
 Devèze admired Girard's fearlessness in his devotion to the patients.
 In a memoir published in 1794, Devèze wrote of Girard:

 I even saw one of the diseased ... [discharge] the contents of his stomach upon [him].
 What did Girard do? ...
 He wiped the patient's clothes, comforted [him] ... arranged the bed, [and] inspired with courage, by renewing in him the hope that he should recover. —From him, he went to another, that vomited offensive matter that would have disheartened any other than this wonderful man.

-News that patients treated at the hospital were recovering encouraged many people to believe that medicine was gaining control of the fever.
-But, it soon became clear that mortality at the hospital remained high; about 50% of those admitted died.
+News that patients treated at the hospital were recovering encouraged many people to believe that medicine was gaining control of the fever, but it soon became clear that mortality at the hospital remained high; about 50% of those admitted died.

 Reactions by other cities

 As the death toll in the city rose, officials in neighboring communities and major port cities such as New York and Baltimore established quarantines for refugees and goods from Philadelphia.
 New York established a "Committee appointed to prevent the spreading and introduction of infectious diseases in this city", which set up citizen patrols to monitor entry to the city.
 Stage coaches from Philadelphia were not allowed in many cities.
 Havre de Grace, Maryland, for example, tried to prevent people from Philadelphia from crossing the Susquehanna River to Maryland.
 Neighboring cities did send food supplies and money; for example, New York City sent $5000 ($119,000 in 2025) to the Mayor's Committee.
 Woodbury and Springfield, New Jersey; Chester, Pennsylvania and Elkton, Maryland, were among towns that accepted refugees.